SavvyDev84/non-custodial-defi/README.md

 # Non-Custodial DeFi(Borrrowing and locking bitcoin, Investing) on Bitcoin L1 with Multisig Escrow
-If you wanna build like this contact me on twitter https://x.com/savvydev84 and telegram https://t.me/jellyfit

 ## Introduction

 Implementing decentralized finance on Bitcoin has faced significant challenges.
 These challenges head-on by allowing users to participate in DeFi while maintaining full control of their Bitcoin assets through the use of multisig escrow.
 Our project aims to empower users by providing a trustless environment for transactions.